 This type of design/development estimate is the most precise one.
 It is usually applied when the client asks for the final detailed calculations and ready to start the project development.
 It is very accurate – only to +15%.
 So, on the example of our 40-hours project, the estimate will be from 40 hours to 46.

 Except for defining the aim of the design estimation, we have to check that we have all the necessary information.
 To gather all the data, we have to discuss the project with the designers. developers, business analysts, and, last but not least, the client.

 How much will your software cost?
 It depends on the project estimate.
 Contact Cadabra Studio to get a design estimate.

 What is the agenda of the discussions?
 How to estimate the project and what do we need to begin?

 Try to follow this approximate checklist of what to prepare to create the qualitative web design or development estimation:

-Now we can start preparing the estimation.
-There are a few approaches to estimate the project development and we are going to briefly explain the idea of each of them:
+Now we can start preparing the estimation of the design for your project.
+This will help us answer the question of how to estimate project hours.
+There are a few approaches to estimating the project development, and we are going to briefly explain the idea of each of them:

 The top-down approach includes breaking the project into smaller planning chunks.
 Each of these work chunks is estimated.
 So, technically it is not an estimate of the project, it is the attempt to understand if it is possible to develop the project sticking the given time and budget limits.